Home

 This analogy should also be applied to our hard-earned savings, because not all banks are the same - which has become only too evident in recent times.

-We can do several things to protect our own capital and even reduce taxes at the same time!
+You can do several things to protect your own capital and even reduce taxes at the same time!

 Let’s use a typical expatriate couple now living on the Costas as an example.